laszlocph/website/_posts/2016-10-26-I-get-it-Laszlo-but-how-do-I-get-started.md

 Investing in your release process has multitude of upsides.

 * It's good for retention.
 Developers just want to ship, and see the impact of their work.
 No developer ever complained about releasing too often.
 * It's good for time to market.
 Consistently.
-To paraphrase Dave Farley, **if something hurts in software, do it more often**.
+To paraphrase Dave Farley, if something hurts in software, do it more often.
 This is especially [true for releasing](http://martinfowler.com/bliki/FrequencyReducesDifficulty.html).
 The more often you release the less you have to deal with the unpredictability of the "code freeze", and the infamous merge problems.
 A good cadence of releases makes software delivery predictable.
 * It's good for talent attraction.
 Once you nailed it all, documenting how you deploy software tells more to potential hires than any hiring pitch.